Dominic Raab Can't Guarantee That Booster December Target Will Be Hit

 Raab replied: “We’ll do everything we can, we’re straining every sinew.”

-The emphasis on the booster programme comes amid warnings that omicron will soon replace Delta as the dominant variant in the UK and is causing up to 200,000 infections a day.
+The emphasis on the booster programme comes amid warnings that omicron will soon replace Delta as the dominant variant in the UK.

+Scientists believe it is already causing up to 200,000 infections a day.

 On Monday the prime minister confirmed there had been at least one death with omicron.